 Acquiring correct and legal knowledge of operations is indispensable during procurement transactions.
 Utilizing online and other means, we provide our procurement specialists at business offices with training about laws and regulations.
 Additionally, all offices and Group companies in Japan perform annual mutual audits of operations.
 The auditors are procurement managers from offices and Group companies, and executives from the Head Office.

-In fiscal 2022 as well, we performed most mutual audits remotely for all offices and Group companies to monitor whether operations were being conducted in accordance with laws and internal regulations as well as with Company regulations.
+In FY2023 as well, we performed mutual audits for all offices and Group companies to monitor whether operations were being conducted in accordance with laws and internal regulations as well as with Company regulations.